huggingface/accelerate/docs/source/concept_guides/low_precision_training.md

 # Low Precision Training Methods

-As new hardware has been released, new training paradigms to better utilize them ahve come out as a result.
+As new hardware has been released, new training paradigms to better utilize them have come out as a result.
 Currently this is in the form of training in 8-bit precision using packages such as [TranformersEngine](https://github.com/NVIDIA/TransformerEngine) (TE) or [MS-AMP](https://github.com/Azure/MS-AMP/tree/main).

 For an introduction to the topics discussed today, it's recommended to review the low precision usage documentation available [here](../usage_guides/low_precision_training.md) as this documentation will reference it regularly.